korolvs/themes_app/README.md

 ## About

 It is a simple app which helps you to customize basic colors(primary, secondary and background) of Bootstrap.
 You can create multiple "sites" with different themes.
-Several times a minute the app checks for sites updates and, if something changes, runs docker container with grunt which creates new bootstrap.css for updated site.
+Several times a minute the app checks for updates and, if something changes, runs docker container with grunt which creates new bootstrap.css for updated site.

 ## Used tools